6 Most Popular Root Canal FAQs & Dental Crowns Encinitas

 Who Performs a Root Canal?

-Your local dentist encinitas, santa fe can perform a root canal procedure after he assesses the extent of your tooth damage.
-Other specialists called endodontists exclusively perform root canals, but no other dental treatments.
+Your local dentist encinitas, santa fe can perform the procedure after he assesses the extent of your tooth damage.
+Other specialists called endodontists exclusively perform it, but no other dental treatments.
 Most patients find it easiest to visit their normal dentist for this type of treatment.

 What Are the Signs I Might Need a Root Canal?

 It is one of the final treatments that dentists use to prevent tooth loss and extraction.
 If veneers, Dental crowns, fillings, and other restorative dental procedures fail to restore the health of your tooth, a root canal in Encinitas, CA may be the best option.
 Especially if you’re experiencing any of the following symptoms!

 1. Excessive Sensitivity to Hot or Cold

 Excessive sensitivity to hot and cold temperatures may indicate a serious problem.
 Do you experience those painful “zings” of sensitivity on a regular basis?
 Do they sometimes last more than 30 seconds?
 If so, this treatment may be the only way to alleviate the pain caused by exposed nerves in your tooth.

 Healthy teeth are protected by white enamel.
 If your tooth starts showing unusual discoloration compared to surrounding teeth, it may be entering the final stages of decay.
 A grey or black tooth has to be saved quickly using a root canal to preserve what remains and prevent full extraction.